 Her doctor prescribed her estriol cream and it has made all the difference.
-For Sharon, sex is now better post-menopause.
+For Sharon, sex after menopause is now even better.
 “I’m surprised how [my body] keeps getting more responsive.
 Orgasms are longer and more powerful than they used to be.
-I don’t know if that is me being more comfortable, like being older actually helps, or if it’s this cream or it’s just having figured out a little bit more.”
+I don’t know if that is me being more comfortable, or if it’s this cream, or it’s just having figured out a little bit more.”

 (By the way, estriol cream can be expensive.
-Sharon recommends looking into The Women’s International Pharmacy— an affordable pharmacy that offers mail order — however another source warns us that pharmacies such as WIP offer compounded drugs, which are not FDA-approved and can be dangerous.
+Sharon recommends looking into The Women’s International Pharmacy— an affordable pharmacy that offers mail-order services; however, another source warns us that pharmacies such as WIP offer compounded drugs, which are not FDA-approved and can be dangerous.
 We recommend talking to your health care specialist before making a decision about OTC products. )

 Sharon tells her story in the new comic collection Menopause: A Comic Treatment.
 The embedded video is a promotion for the collection and tells Sharon’s story.